High-Performance Wavelength Division Multiplexers Enabled by Co-Optimized Inverse Design: Introduction

 Among existing state-of-the-art solutions for wavelength de-multiplexing is inverse design.
-Advancing technology has motivated higher data rates in optical interconnects and consequently more creative design approaches have materialized.
+Advancing computational platforms and communications systems have motivated higher data rates in optical interconnects and consequently more creative design approaches have materialized.
 Inverse design allows researchers to explore the entire design space, creating compact and efficient photonic devices with optimized dielectric distributions \cite{InvDesOverview}.
 Using the adjoint method (which only requires two simulations per design iteration) and accelerated electromagnetic simulations, photonic devices can be optimized for a variety of functionalities \cite{InvDesOverview}.
-Devices demonstrated include grating couplers \cite{InvDesGC}, cavities \cite{InvDesCav}, filters \cite{invDesFilter}, spatial mode de-multiplexers \cite{KYMDMlink} and wavelength de-multiplexers \cite{invdesOG,invdes40nm}.
+Devices that have been demonstrated include grating couplers \cite{InvDesGC}, cavities \cite{InvDesCav}, filters \cite{invDesFilter}, spatial mode de-multiplexers \cite{KYMDMlink} and wavelength de-multiplexers \cite{invdesOG,invdes40nm}.
 Despite the irregular geometries that arise from inverse design, the scalability of the resulting devices has been proven through the enforcement of foundry fabrication constraints during optimization \cite{foundryinvdes, InvDesFabCon1, InvDesFabCon2}.
 Although this approach can outperform classical designs and overcome trade-offs between metrics such as crosstalk, channel spacing, insertion loss, and device area, the best inverse design WDM to date is limited in channel spacing to 20 nm and crosstalk at -26 dB \cite{googleOFC}.
+A significant reduction in crosstalk has important implications for WDM applications and their system-level utility.
+Crosstalk introduces clear tradeoffs in optical signal-to-noise ratio (OSNR) for optical communications (Supplement I).
+Additionally, for quantum and precision applications such as atomic trap arrays or optical clocks, where on and off signal integrity is critical, crosstalk suppression exceeding $>$50 dB is essential.
+Approaches that utilize high extinction ratio components and exploit photonic band gaps are one of the ways to achieve this magnitude of suppression.